How did you get the idea for The Lunar Chronicles?

 Do you have any pets?

 My husband and I have three cats: Calexandria Josephine, Blackland Rockwell III, and Stormus Enormous.

 I’m writing a book!
 Will you read and critique my manuscript?

-I’m sorry, but my schedule doesn’t allow for me to review other writers’ work.
-I encourage you to check with local and online writing groups to find a critique partner.
+I’m sorry, but I can no longer read un-contracted or unpublished works for reasons relating to boring legal mumbo-jumbo.
+I encourage you to check with local or online writing groups to find a critique partner.

 Did you really use to write fanfiction?

 I did!
-I wrote fanfiction for the popular 1990s magic girl anime Sailor Moon for ten whole years, completing almost 40 fanfics in that time, 6 of which would be considered novel-length.
+I wrote fanfiction for the popular 1990s magic girl anime Sailor Moon for ten whole years, completing almost 50 fanfics in that time, many of which were novel-length.
 I met a lot of great people through the fanfic community, received tons of encouragement, and was able to learn about the craft and discipline of being a writer.
 I know that my writing has benefitted from it immensely.

-Can I write a fanfic based on your books?
+Can I write fanfic based on your books?

 Absolutely!
-I personally believe that fanfic benefits both the creator and fans of a work, and encourage anyone to do with my characters and world as they wish.
+I believe that fanfic benefits both the creator and fans of a work, and encourage anyone to do with my characters and world as they wish.
 That said, for both legal and personal reasons, I cannot read any fanfics based on my books.

 What is cosplay and who have you dressed up as?